 Yet as 1979 drew to a close Town were on the up after winning Division Three a few months before, while Mick and the chaps, after some lean mid-70s years, were back in good form with the ‘Some Girls‘ album.
 But down at the Bridge, the days of Ossie, Huddy and Cookie were now a fast-fading memory, a dismal 78-79 campaign sending them back to Division Two after just two terms in the top flight, this after previously being relegated in 1975.

-Meeting as Division Two equals, a month into the campaign neither had adjusted particularly well to their new status, although Chelsea had least recorded to wins in their five league matches to date.
+Meeting as Division Two equals, a month into the campaign neither had adjusted particularly well to their new status, although Chelsea had least recorded two wins in their five league matches to date.
 Shrewsbury on the other hand had picked up just one point, the phrase ‘they’ll be down by Christmas‘ already entering local parlance.

 But on a day when Gay Meadow staged the most high-profile league fixture in its history, the home side duly recorded their inaugural second division victory, but more importantly realised as a team they had reached this level on merit.
 Buoyed by a 12th minute goal from striker Steve Biggins, as the match unfolded there came a sense the Shrewsbury players no longer seemed daunted by their elevation to such standing and rarely looked overawed again – second half goals from Arthur Mann and Jackie Keay (penalty), ensuring a first win of the season was recorded in some style.